rahulganes/Mini-Projects/Analysing Data Science Learners On GitHub/README.md

-The .ipynb file contains the python code for data extraction from GitHub and analyzing the social network of data science learners on GitHub.
+In this project I have analyzed the social network of data science learners in GitHub.
+I have explained about this at https://medium.com/@gokulkarthikk/github-social-network-analysis-28f72b2f5e3